Culture and menstruation: Menstruation products

+Gardening

+Research has shown that access to sanitation and hygiene arrangements for menstruating allotment holders in the UK limits access to these spaces.

 Menstrual inequity

 The term menstrual inequity refers to the disparities in affordability, accessibility, destigmatization, and safety of menstrual products.
 Furthermore, calls for menstrual equity expand into demands for reproductive justice, which includes the subtopics of education, support systems, and healthcare.
 Menstruation is a highly stigmatized biological process, to the extent that most women feel uncomfortable discussing their experiences.
 In the CBSN documentary "Period", New York Congresswoman Grace Meng discussed the complex feelings of shame that come with menstruation and how it contributes to gender inequality.

 Beyond the perpetuation of gender inequality, the inclination to hide menstruation experiences contributes to the phenomenon of period poverty.
 Period poverty is defined as "a lack of access to menstrual products, education, hygiene facilities, waste management, or a combination of these", according to Medical News Today.
 In fact, 25% of women cannot purchase period products due to income limitations.
 Furthermore, period products cannot be purchased with government subsidies like food stamps, health spending allowances, Medicaid, or health insurance.